Odrian/programming_language/README.md

 name := value;
 ```

-Each variable and argument is mutable
+Each variable and function argument is mutable
 ```
 name = value;
 name += value;
 name %= value;
 ```

-if and while condition is bool expression:
+If and while condition must be a bool expression:
 ```
 if expression {
     ...